jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 *SELECT X, Y, Z FROM plugin(arg=1) WHERE X = 1*

 *Plugins are generators of rows.
 They accept keyword arguments (some required, some optional).
 A row is a map of keys (string) and values (objects).
-Arguments can be other queries (or stored queries).*
+Arguments can be other queries (or stored queries).
+Type ? to show all relevant completions e.g. SELECT * FROM parse_evtx(?*

 - Select OS, and log from the info() plugin